Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Main results and discussions

 \subsection{On the assumptions of parameters}

 { }

-Before presenting the statistic $f(A,B)$, we first show how to choose $\delta,\Delta$ in Theorem~\ref{MAIN-THM} and make several assumptions on various auxiliary parameters that will be used throughout the paper.
-To this end, we first need the following results on several enumeration problems regarding unlabeled trees which were established in \cite{Otter48}. \begin{lemma}{ } Denote $\mathcal V_N$ as the set of unlabeled trees on $N$ vertices and denote $\mathcal R_N$ the set of unlabeled rooted trees on $N$ vertices.
+Before presenting the statistic $f(A,B)$, we first show how to choose $\delta$ in Theorem~\ref{MAIN-THM} and make several assumptions on various auxiliary parameters that will be used throughout the paper.
+Firstly, we may always assume that $\Delta<0.1$ is a small fixed constant.
+To this end, we first need the following results regarding unlabeled trees which were established in \cite{Otter48}. \begin{lemma}{ } Denote $\mathcal V_N$ as the set of unlabeled trees on $N$ vertices and denote $\mathcal R_N$ the set of unlabeled rooted trees on $N$ vertices.
 Then there exists a deterministic constant $1>C_0>0.01$ and a deterministic constant $1>C_1 \geq 0.81$ such that as $N \to\infty$

 where (again and throughout the paper) $\alpha\approx 0.338$ is the Otter's constant. \end{lemma} Provided with Lemma~\ref{lem-num-trees}, we can choose a sufficiently large constant $M\geq 100$ such that the following holds: for all $k \geq M$